dericko/dericko.github.io/zabout.md

 Here's what I've been up to lately:

-Recent classes...
+Current classes...

+- Programming and Problem Solving

+- Operating Systems

+- Daoism research seminar

+- Languages and Scripts of China

-- Fiction Writer's Workshop (ENGL115)
+- Modern American Fiction

-- Algorithms (CIS320)
+- Samba Drumming

-- Computer Systems (CIS240)

-- Javascript Web Development (CIS197)

-- iOS Development (CIS195)

-- Linear Algebra (MATH313)

-- Jazz History/Style (MUSC030)

-- Jazz Guitar (MUSC005)

 Current Projects...

-- Octowriter (a version controlled text editor for prose)
-- Roommates iOS app (communication + payments)
+- Sina Weibo (like Twitter for China) textual analysis

 __2015__

+_Teaching Assistant_ - CIS262: Automata, Computability, and Complexity
+> Revisiting some of my favorite topics in Theory of Computation by helping students with material

 _Software Engineering Intern_ - Foursquare, New York (current)
-> Working on an amazubg team to add features to Pilgrim location model
+> Worked with an awesome team to help snap phones to venue locations, and send location context-based notifications

 _Teaching Assistant_ - CIS120: Programming Languages and Techniques
-> Lead weekly recitations of 20 students on topics from OCaml/functional programming, program design in Java, and test-driven development.
+> Led weekly recitations of 20 students on topics from OCaml/functional programming, program design in Java, and test-driven development.
 Part of an awesome team of undergrad TAs.

 __2014__